mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <img src="results/figs/own/SensorConnectData_19.png" alt="experiment 18 trajectories obtained with (various) ZUPT (detectors) aided (Error-State Kalman Filter based) foot-mounted INS" width=%100 height=auto>

-<h4>Experiment 5 (64/65 strides detected) - Failure</h4>
+<h4>Experiment 5 (64/65 strides detected) - Failure (33<sup>rd</sup> ZUPT phase (and stride) is missed)</h4>

-<p align=""justify>If the reader carefully examines the second plot (i.e., the trajectory), it is not hard to notice that the 33rd stride is not detected (the pedestrian made 24 strides in the first side of the rectangle, 8 strides in the second after a CCW 90 degree turn at the corner, and the very first stride on the third side is missed).</p>
+<p align=""justify>If the reader carefully examines the second plot (i.e., the trajectory), it is not hard to notice that the 33<sup>rd</sup> stride is not detected (the pedestrian made 24 strides in the first side of the rectangle, after a CCW 90 degree turn at the corner, 8 more strides in the second that makes a total of 32 strides, and the very first stride on the third side is missed).</p>
 <img src="results/figs/own/zv_lstm_heuristically_filtered_SensorConnectData_20.png" alt="ZV labels for adaptive ZUPT (LSTM filtered) detector method - experiment 20" width=%100 height=auto>

 <img src="results/figs/own/SensorConnectData_20.png" alt="experiment 20 trajectories obtained with (various) ZUPT (detectors) aided (Error-State Kalman Filter based) foot-mounted INS" width=%100 height=auto>